-The Bike Everywhere Challenge is a free, fun competition for teams to see which can get the most of their friends and colleagues to ride a bike.
+The Ride in the Rain Challenge is a free, fun competition for teams to see which can get the most of their friends and colleagues to ride a bike.
 The teams that get the highest number of points (for their size category) win a team prize.
 You can earn points for logging rides, and for encouraging your friends/colleagues to get on a bike (they only have to ride for 10 minutes to take part - nothing crazy!).

-The Bike Everywhere Challenge aims to get more people cycling more often, whether that be for fun, exercise or to work.
+The Ride in the Rain Challenge aims to get more people cycling more often, whether that be for fun, exercise or to work.
 Once someone tries riding a little, it becomes easier and easier for them to consider riding to the store or riding to work.

 Imagine if more people rode bikes in Washington - our air would be cleaner, our city and communities would be more peaceful and our streets would be safer.